mybuilder/cronos-bundle/README.md

 `app/console cronos:replace`

-You can also limit which commands are included in the cron file by specifying a server and it will then only show commands which are specified for that server.
+You can also limit which commands are included in the cron file by specifying a server, and it will then only show commands which are specified for that server.

 ### Exporting the cron